-- Poorly planned development projects: Lack of coordination between different agencies has led to poorly planned development projects that have not take water availability into account.
+- Poorly planned development projects: Lack of coordination between different agencies has led to poorly planned development projects that have not to take water availability into account.
 As a result, these projects often end up causing more harm than good.

 - Climate change: Climate change is leading to changes in precipitation patterns, which is likely to exacerbate the problem of water scarcity in Pakistan.

 - Deforestation: Deforestation is another major factor that contributes to water shortages as it reduces the ability of the land to absorb and store water.

 - Population growth: Pakistan’s population is growing at a rapid rate, which is putting increasing pressure on the country’s water resources.

 - Industrialization: The industrial sector is one of the biggest consumers of water in Pakistan.
 In addition, many industries pollute water sources, further exacerbating the problem.

 - Poorly functioning institutions: The government institutions responsible for managing water resources are often ineffective and corrupt.
 This leads to a situation where valuable water resources are not being used efficiently or effectively.